Go ahead, make mistakes. The worst that can happen is you become memorable.

 Habits are what gets you success and my blog 4 Insanely easy ways to create good habits explains four insanely easy ways to start creating good habits.

 Work towards you goals in easy bit by bit using the compound-effect of the Law of the Slight Edge.
 In a nutshell, the Slight Edge is the law that everything adds up bit by bit.
 The actions we take will move us either towards our goals or away from them.
-Learn more about the Law of the Slight Edge in my ground-breaking article 5 Essential tips to achieve your goals in 2020.
+Learn more about the Law of the Slight Edge in my ground-breaking article Using The Slight Edge To Achieve Your Goal.

 Let's Work Together